Azure/bicep-registry-modules/avm/res/network/azure-firewall/README.md

 ### Parameter: `zones`

 Zone numbers e.g. 1,2,3.
-Needed to make the resource WAF compliant
+Required if the resource needs to be WAF compliant

 - Required: No
 - Type: array